To create a folder structure at the project level prior to the project start to help organise all project documents.

 - Navigate to the project's Documents tool.

-- Create subfolders under the main root folder that are best aligned with how you want the documents in your project organized.
+- Create subfolders under the main root folder that are best aligned with how you want the documents in your project organised.

 Note: See Create a Folder for more information on building folders.